Yazan-Abdalmutee/DataStructures-With-Dart/README.md

 ## 📄 File Descriptions

 1. **`reverse_list.dart`**
-   Implements a stack-based solution to reverse a list and demonstrates its functionality with examples.
+   Implements a stack-based solution to reverse a list.

 2. **`balanced_parentheses.dart`**
-   Checks if the parentheses in a string are balanced using a stack, with multiple test cases to verify correctness.
+   Checks if the parentheses in a string are balanced using a stack.

 3. **`linked_list_challenges.dart`**
-   Contains linked list operations and solutions to various challenges, including:
+   Contains linked list solutions to various challenges, including:
    - Printing a linked list in reverse using recursion.
-   - Finding the middle node of a linked list using the two-pointer technique.
+   - Finding the middle node of a linked list.
    - Reversing the linked list iteratively.
    - Removing all occurrences of a specified target value from the linked list.